supertokens/docs/session/docs/advanced-customizations/backend-functions-override/usage.md

 <!--END_DOCUSAURUS_CODE_TABS-->

 - `originalImplementation` is the object that contains functions that have the original implementaion for this recipe.
 It can be used in your functions as a way to use the SuperTokens' default behaviour.
 - In the above code snippet, we override the `createNewSession` function of this recipe.
+This can be used to (for example) modifying the session payload when a new session is created.